Service times for Shabbat and during the week

 If you are planning to attend minyan services to say Kaddish for a love one's yahrtzeit, would you be willing to share some memories with us?
 This is a new addition to our services, which has been warmly received by everyone.

-The congregation is invited to a kiddush luncheon in Brody Auditorium following services, in honor of all of our June birthdays and anniversaries.
+The congregation is invited to a kiddush luncheon in Brody Auditorium following services.

 Just a reminder - if you would like to come in and cook something special for a Shabbat kiddush luncheon, just let the office know.
 We will be happy to check your food in and show you around the kitchen.
 Maybe you have a special dish that you would like to share with the congregation - you're more than welcome to come in and prepare it during office hours.
 And the congregation certainly would like to try it!